Sask. woman, accused of faking own death, says she had 'no choice' but to flee

 "Any potential or any previous allegations made by Dawn Walker were thoroughly investigated and no charges resulted as a result of those investigations," Saskatoon police Deputy Chief Randy Huisman said.

-The allegations of domestic abuse were also put directly to her ex, the father of the seven-year-old, by CKOM before Walker and her son were found.
+The allegations of domestic abuse were also put directly to her ex, the father of the child, by CKOM before Walker and her child were found.

-The father told CKOM he "would never hurt Dawn or [her son].
+The father told CKOM he "would never hurt Dawn or [her child].
 There's no truth to any of that, and that's all I can say."
 CBC News contacted the father about the allegations.
-He declined to comment, saying he is taking time to focus on his son and family.
+He declined to comment, saying he is taking time to focus on his child and family.

 Walker says she had 'no choice'